Common Types of Medical Malpractice Claims

 - Digestive disorders such as acid reflux

 Unfortunately, many of these illnesses were misdiagnosed and wrongly treated by negligent and uninformed medical professionals.
 A comprehensive 911 lawsuit should always take such negligence into account.
-As the law firm that handled one of the first and most prominent 911 lawsuits for an ill first responder—resulting in the passage of The Zadroga Act—Barasch McGarry Salzman & Penson, PC attorneys are exceptionally experienced in helping clients suffering from 911 illnesses.
+As the law firm that handled one of the first and most prominent 911 lawsuits for an ill first responder—resulting in the passage of The Zadroga Act—Barasch McGarry Salzman & Penson attorneys are exceptionally experienced in helping clients suffering from 911 illnesses.

 Common New York City medical malpractice claims